Willenhall: Parish churches

-The Parish Church of St. Stephen's is named after St. Stephen the Martyr.
+The Parish Church of St. Stephen is named after St. Stephen the Martyr.
 The church register began in 1848, but it took six years to fund the building of the church.
 After funds were raised, it was built and then consecrated on 31 October 1854.
 In the second half of the 20th century, the church began to deteriorate because of dry rot, and it was demolished in 1978.
 Because of the deterioration of the church, work began on a new church in January 1977, and it was dedicated on 8 September 1979.
 Many of the statues from the original church were brought into the new one.

 St Anne's Church was also built as a chapel of ease in 1858, but it became a Parish church in 1861.
 "In the 1970s the church interior was turned around by 90degrees, a raised dais being built on the south wall, with a new altar, the old Sanctuary becoming the Lady Chapel."
 However, after restoration in the 21st century, most of the lead was then stolen from its roof.

 Holy Trinity Church, in Short Heath, was consecrated on 25 July 1855.
 The parish of Holy Trinity had been established in 1846, and services were held in rooms in the area until the church, a sandstone building designed by W. Horton, was built.
 It was financed mostly by Daniel Bagnall, owner of the Coltham Iron and Coal Company, Mr Barnabas and Sons, and Joseph Samuel Junior.
 It has a nave, aisles a chancel, and a turret with one bell.